-Best Looking - Most Swagged Out For You Fashion Conscious Types
+5. Patagonia Black Hole 25L — Best Looking [Most Swagged Out For You Fashion Conscious Types]

 It’s always a hectic time when the date fast approaches for you to go on your trip.
 So getting things together is the first order of business.
 Traveling to a different city or doing some moderate hiking doesn’t require the most durable of bag.

 That being said, you want a bag that can hold its own and look good while doing so.
 For this reason, we think the Patagonia Black Hole 25L is easily one of the most stylish looking and durable best travel packs on the market right now.

 This bag has a lot of compartments and interior drop-in organizer pockets that will help you fit all your needs.
 It has the great modern look most people love but with a little flare, due to it’s shiny patent leather material.
 This bag quietly boasts luxury fashion.

 Top Travel Backpack Brands

 It’s remarkable how much the industry continues to innovate when creating traveling backpacks.
 Although some great companies have been consistent in doing this for a long time, there are new kids on the block who are just as impressive.

 As a result, customers benefit from the continued technological advances in today’s cutting-edge equipment.
 For this reason, customers are fortunate enough to be given a slew of backpack options that benefit the needs of a world traveler or the common city dweller.

 Patagonia beginnings came from a tiny region of south america, next to Argentina and Chile.
 Yvon Chouinard, Patagonia’s founder, got his start as a 14 year old climber in 1953.